 The book deals with his struggles in England initially, him wanting to make an immediate impact at Millwall, and how his debut for the club actually came about.
 He explains the culture of Millwall Football Club, the need to be hard, to never showing weakness.
 It’s something he found difficult early on, but eventually he found himself sort of enjoying it.

 He talks about his time at Millwall, being a target of the-boo boys, playing for Ireland (both at underage and at senior level), retiring from the game due to persistent injuries and how he dealt with all that.
-There’s a story about Ireland’s most capped International Steven Staunton and current Manager Mick McCarthy too.
+There’s an interesting story about Ireland’s most capped International Steven Staunton and current Manager Mick McCarthy too.

 One funny story about his short-lived spell at Sunderland was when he spoke to then manager Roy Keane about what he was going to do after retirement.
 Richie mentioned he might do some media work and Keane said ‘Don’t be another one who says nothing.
-If you do get work in that area, tell its like it is.’
+If you do get work in that area, tell it like it is.’
 I think it’s fair to say that he’s done that.

 When he finally decides it’s time to stop drinking Richie tells us why.